wei2912/wei2912.github.io/posts/haskell/intro-to-haskell.md

 I hope this has showed you how elegant Haskell could be and why many programmers like working in it.

-There's a lot more to Haskell than this (such as Monads) which make solving other real-life problems quite elegant as well.
+There's a lot more to Haskell than this (such as functors, monads, etc.) which make solving other real-life problems quite elegant as well.

-You could take a look at the following readings:
+You can take a look at the following readings:

 * [Why Functional Programming matters](http://www.cs.kent.ac.uk/people/staff/dat/miranda/whyfp90.pdf)